 And we see it everywhere from slow food movements to a backlash on fast-fashion and ongoing appreciation for handmade works from television commercials to museum collections.

 A lot has happened in the past year, and so much more is on the way.
-We’re currently fighting the gaps between capabilities and trust, while readiness without alignment continues to amplify any existing fractures or imperfections.
+We’re currently fighting the gaps between capabilities and trust, while readiness without alignment continues to amplify any existing imperfections.

 All signs point to a very familiar challenge; technology continues to move rapidly, and humans continue to respond unevenly.
-But the details and the pace of accessibility are what to watch for.

 Sound scary?